ls1intum/Athena/docs/run/playground.rst

 Run the Playground
 ===========================================

 Athena includes a playground that allows you to run and test your modules and queries.
+The playground is a web application built with `Next.js <https://nextjs.org/>`_.
 To run the playground, run the following command in the ``playground`` folder:

     .. code-block:: bash